A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: Introduction

-In contrast, in this study, we will extend the finding of \citet{JFM2020} by seeking solutions at sufficiently low flow rate, where solutions exist at Richardson number higher than the threshold.
-In particular, we report that countably infinite number of solutions exist due to the coupling between the flow and cell-number density equations.
+In this study, we will extend the finding of \citet{JFM2020} by seeking solutions at sufficiently low flow rate.
+In contrast to \citet{JFM2020}, here we seek solutions at Richardson number higher than the threshold.
+In particular, we will report that countably infinitely many solutions exist due to the coupling between the flow and cell-number density equations.
 We will show that all these solutions emerge through a sequence of transcritical bifurcations, as the Richardson number increases.